 rootaccounts is something you should do while you're setting up your other MySQL accounts.
 For instructions on setting the initial passwords, see Section 3.4, “Securing the Initial MySQL Accounts”.

-If you have updated an existing MySQL installation to a newer version, did you run the mysql_upgrade script?
+If you have updated an existing MySQL installation to a newer version, did you perform the MySQL upgrade procedure?
 If not, do so.
 The structure of the grant tables changes occasionally when new capabilities are added, so after an upgrade you should always make sure that your tables have the current structure.
-For instructions, see mysql_upgrade — Check and Upgrade MySQL Tables.
+For instructions, see Upgrading MySQL.

 If a client program receives the following error message when it tries to connect, it means that the server expects passwords in a newer format than the client is capable of generating: